vapor/docs/docs/fluent/model.md

 }
 ```

+Another common use case is when dealing with relations, such as parent relations or children relations.
+See [the Parent documentation](relations.md##encoding-and-decoding-of-parents) for an example of how to use a DTO to make it easy to decode a model with a `@Parent` relation.

 Even if the DTO's structure is identical to model's `Codable` conformance, having it as a separate type can help keep large projects tidy.
 If you ever need to make a change to your models properties, you don't have to worry about breaking your app's public API.
-You may also consider putting your DTOs in a separate package that can be shared with consumers of your API.
+You may also consider putting your DTOs in a separate package that can be shared with consumers of your API and adding `Content` conformance in your Vapor app.

-For these reasons, we highly recommend using DTOs wherever possible, especially for large projects.

 ## Alias